Valdur5/ms-template-project/README.md

 It shall not contain too fancy example code and design / programming patterns.
 The purpose of this project is provide a base for building a Microservice with a well selected set of technologies already configured and ready to run.

+## Links

+* http://localhost:8080/jsondoc-ui.html for exploring the REST API enter in the search field: http://localhost:8080/jsondoc

 ## Project Structure

 The project structure is the following (find more information in the README files placed in the different folders and modules):